Understanding Rust's Trait Objects: Vtables, Dynamic Dispatch, and Memory Deallocation

 The generated assembly code for the draw_and_report_area_dynamic function is more complex than that of draw_dynamic.
 It first obtains the addresses of the draw and area methods from the vtable using offsets of 32 and 24, respectively.
 It then calls the draw method using a call instruction, which creates a new stack frame and return address.

-The area method, however, is called using a jump instruction, indicating that it is eligible for Tail Call Optimization (TCO).
-Since the area method is the last function call in the body of draw_and_report_area_dynamic, the compiler can optimize it away by replacing the call with a jump, eliminating the need for a new stack frame and return address.
+However, the area method uses a jump instruction, indicating that it is eligible for tail call optimization (TCO).
+Since the area method is the last function call in the body of draw_and_report_area_dynamic, the compiler can optimize it by replacing the call with a jump, eliminating the need for a new stack frame and return address.
 The return value of the area method is also the return value of draw_and_report_area_dynamic, so the optimization has no impact on the correctness of the code.

 ; Inputs: